ivorinfo/iw/services.md

 – Iona Lawrence, co-founder of The Decelerator and the Jo Cox Foundation

 *"I would say that Ivor is the wisest designer I know."*
-– Louis Weinsstock, psychotherapist and co-founder of Bounce Works
+– Louis Weinstock, psychotherapist and co-founder of Bounce Works